tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 - A's energy by staking TRX -- X;
 - The energy converted from the amount of TRX burning according to a fixed rate -- Y;

     If fee limit is greater than the energy obtained from staking TRX, then it will burn TRX to get energy.
-The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 100 SUN = 900000 energy;
+The fixed rate is: 1 Energy = 210 sun, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 210 sun = 428571 energy;

 - D's energy by staking TRX -- Z;